Intro to Classification

 Among the many valid kernels, one of the most widely used is the RBF (Gaussian) kernel: \[ K_{\mathrm{RBF}}(\mathbf{x}, \mathbf{x}') = \exp\!\Bigl(-\tfrac{\|\mathbf{x} - \mathbf{x}'\|^2}{2\sigma^2}\Bigr), \] which corresponds to an infinite-dimensional feature map.
 (RBF stands for "radial basis function."
 See Gaussian processes for more general parameterizations.)

-Every shift-invariant continuous positive definite kernel on \(\mathbb{R}^D\) admits an integral representation as the Fourier transform of a finite non-negative measure - a foundational result of harmonic analysis developed in our forthcoming Fourier-analysis-on-Hilbert-spaces page.
+Every shift-invariant continuous positive definite kernel on \(\mathbb{R}^D\) admits an integral representation as the Fourier transform of a finite non-negative measure.
+This is a foundational result of harmonic analysis.
 For the RBF kernel, the relevant measure is precisely a (rescaled) Gaussian, yielding \[ K_{\mathrm{RBF}}(\mathbf{x}, \mathbf{x}') = \mathbb{E}_{\boldsymbol{\omega} \sim \mathcal{N}(\mathbf{0}, \sigma^{-2} I)}\!\bigl[\cos(\boldsymbol{\omega}^\top (\mathbf{x} - \mathbf{x}'))\bigr]. \] We take this representation as the starting point for an algorithmic approximation.

 To approximate, sample \(D'\) frequencies \(\{\boldsymbol{\omega}_k\}\) and phases \(\{b_k\} \sim \mathrm{Uniform}[0, 2\pi]\), then define \[ \phi_{\mathrm{RFF}}(\mathbf{x}) = \sqrt{\frac{2}{D'}}\, \bigl[\cos(\boldsymbol{\omega}_1^\top \mathbf{x} + b_1), \ldots, \cos(\boldsymbol{\omega}_{D'}^\top \mathbf{x} + b_{D'})\bigr] \in \mathbb{R}^{D'}. \]

-One shows \[ \phi_{\mathrm{RFF}}(\mathbf{x})^\top \phi_{\mathrm{RFF}}(\mathbf{x}') \;\approx\; K_{\mathrm{RBF}}(\mathbf{x}, \mathbf{x}'), \] so we can train a regularized linear model on these \(D'\)-dim features in \(O(ND')\) time, avoiding the \(O(N^2)\) kernel matrix.
+One shows \[ \phi_{\mathrm{RFF}}(\mathbf{x})^\top \phi_{\mathrm{RFF}}(\mathbf{x}') \approx K_{\mathrm{RBF}}(\mathbf{x}, \mathbf{x}'), \] so we can train a regularized linear model on these \(D'\)-dim features in \(O(ND')\) time, avoiding the \(O(N^2)\) kernel matrix.

 Multinomial Logistic Regression